 They needed to clear out their border, and so they did.
 The Turkish government denies that they slaughtered innocent men, women, and children, but they lie.

-Hearing Trump say, “They had terrorists, they had a lot of people in there they couldn’t have …. and they had to have it cleaned out” gave me the chills.
+Hearing Trump’s words: “They had terrorists, they had a lot of people in there they couldn’t have …. and they had to have it cleaned out” gave me the chills.

 The president of the United States called for northern Kurdish Syria to be “cleaned out.”